gordicaleksa/pytorch-GAT/README.md

 Graph neural networks are a family of neural networks that are dealing with signals defined over graphs!

-Graphs can model many interesting natural phenomena so you'll see them used everywhere from:
+Graphs can model many interesting natural phenomena, so you'll see them used everywhere from:
 * Computational biology - predicting potent [antibiotics like halicin](https://www.nature.com/articles/d41586-020-00018-3)
 * Computational pharmacology - predicting [drug side effects](https://arxiv.org/abs/1802.00543)
 * Traffic forecasting - e.g. it's used in [Google Maps](https://deepmind.com/blog/article/traffic-prediction-with-advanced-graph-neural-networks)